Prathamesh3100/Airline_Prices_Analysis_-_Prediction/README.md

 ### Introduction About the Data :

-**The dataset** The goal is to predict `price` of given airline flight (Regression Analysis).
-Based on these parameters airline, source_city, departure_time, stops, arrival_time, destination_city, class, days_left before departure date
+* The goal is to predict `price` of given airline flight (Regression Analysis).
+Based on the parameters:
+* airline, source_city, departure_time, stops, arrival_time, destination_city, class, days_left before departure date

 Target variable:
 * `price`: Price of the given airline flight.